iansoliven/cpkAnalysis/README.md

 - Skips any `.xlsx` file that matches the requested output filename or starts with Excel's `~$` temp prefix.

 ### Adding Histogram Charts
 Run `python addCharts.py` after the merge completes to append a **Charts** worksheet.
 The script groups rows in the Measurements tables by Test Name and Lot, rendering one histogram per Test/Lot pair (chart titles include both).
 Charts are laid out with Test Names on rows and Lots on columns; the X axis is padded slightly so low/high limit markers stay visible even when they coincide with the data extremes.

+When the Measurements data includes an `INT`/Interval column, each chart overlays color-coded histograms for every interval value and adds a legend showing the subgroup labels.
+Numeric intervals are ordered from smallest to largest so time-based stress steps read left to right.
+Rows without an interval entry are collected into an `INT Missing` series.

+A bold annotation in the upper-right corner reports the mean shift between the smallest and largest INT groups (mean of max INT minus mean of min INT).
+Units are appended when available.

 Use `--output <file>` to save the charts to a separate workbook, or `--max-lots <N>` to limit the number of Lot columns rendered.

 ### Helpful options
 - `--values-only` to skip formatting and speed up the merge.